VISIT OUR ART STORE ▶

 Cons of Lifting Paint

-- Can Damage Paper: If you lift too much paint or use poor-quality paper, you might damage the texture.
+• Can Damage Paper: Excessive lifting or poor-quality paper may damage the texture.

-- Requires Good Timing: Lifting works best when the paint is damp but not wet, so it can be tricky to time it perfectly.
+• Requires Good Timing: Works best when the paint is damp but not wet.

 (Bonus) Technique 4: Using Alcohol or Other Liquids

-This method is straightforward and fun.
-By applying alcohol to wet watercolor paint, you can create beautiful bokeh effects quickly.
+This method is simple and fun.
+Alcohol applied to wet watercolor paint quickly creates beautiful bokeh effects.

 Step 1: Apply a Wet Layer of Paint

-Start by painting your background and leaving the paint wet.
+The background is painted and left wet.
 This technique works best with a fresh, damp layer of watercolor.

 Step 2: Use Alcohol to Create the Bokeh Effect